Kris-B/nanoGALLERY/README_4.1.md

 Simplistic to use image gallery plugin for jQuery.

-30 animated thumbnails **hover effects** (combinable).
+Many animated thumbnails **hover effects** (combinable).
 Support for pulling in **Flickr** and **Picasa/Google+** photo albums among others.
-Mobile-friendly and responsive.
+Touchscreen-friendly and responsive.
 Smooth in/out transitions.
 Breadcrumb for multi-level navigation.
+Pagination and image lazy load.
 Images are shown as clickable thumbnails, which will expand to full view via a modal popup window.
+Slideshow.
 Support custom themes.

 ### Usage can be as easy as:
 ```js